foreverfl/vscode/docs/languages/rust.md

 First you will need to have the Rust toolset installed on your machine.
 Rust is installed via the [rustup](https://rustup.rs) installer, which supports installation on Windows, macOS, and Linux.
 Follow the rustup installation guidance for your platform, taking care to install any extra tools required to build and run Rust programs.

->**Note**: As with installing any new toolset on your machine, you'll want to make sure to restart your terminal/Command Prompt and VS Code instances to use the updated toolset location in your platform's PATH variable.
+> **Note**: As with installing any new toolset on your machine, you'll want to make sure to restart your terminal/Command Prompt and VS Code instances to use the updated toolset location in your platform's PATH variable.

 ### 2. Install the rust-analyzer extension

-You can find and install the rust-analyzer extension from within VS Code via the Extensions view (`kb(workbench.view.extensions)`) and searching for 'rust-analyzer'.
+You can find and install the rust-analyzer extension from within VS Code via the Extensions view (`Ctrl+Shift+X`) and searching for 'rust-analyzer'.
 You should install the **Release Version**.

 ![rust-analyzer extension in the Extensions view](images/rust/rust-analyzer-extensions-view.png)